mrkkrp/ghc-syntax-highlighter/README.md

 [![Stackage LTS](http://stackage.org/package/ghc-syntax-highlighter/badge/lts)](http://stackage.org/lts/package/ghc-syntax-highlighter)
 ![CI](https://github.com/mrkkrp/ghc-syntax-highlighter/workflows/CI/badge.svg?branch=master)

-This is a syntax highlighter library for Haskell using the lexer of GHC itself.
+This is a syntax highlighter library for Haskell using the lexer of GHC.

 Here is a blog post announcing the package, the readme is mostly derived from it: